XuewenWangUGA/MhapCaller/README.md

     chr2	1489924	1489975	GCACACAGGAGGAGTCACGACAGAGCAGTGTAAGAGCCGCCACGTGGGTCC	G

 ## Configure file format for SNP
 The config file for SNP is in a tabular separated plain text file, which coordinates start from 1.
 There is one fixed headline and 5 columns in each line.
 Then each subsequent line is for one SNP site.
-An example file is given for 8-kb fragments containing 20 human CODIS STRs.
+An example file is given for 8-kb fragments containing 20 human CODIS STRs. the "ID" column is the name of a DNA fragment, which uses the same name as one of the STR in this 8-kb fragment as STR configure.
+All SNPs with the same "ID" will be put together with STR alleles in the same fragment once the ID of STR is shared between SNP and STR configure file.

     #CHROM	 POS 	ID	REF	ALT
     chr1	230765010	D1S1656	A	G